 This year at EMCORE (Hong Kong, Melbourne and Fiji), I’m talking about: “The Outer Limits of Resuscitation”

 - Why aren’t we using apnoeic oxygenation during cardiac arrest?
 The theory of a negative pressure gradient oxygenating the apnoeic patient, can surely be applied here.
 I’m not saying don’t bag valve mask the patient.
 I’m saying augment that!

 - The long standing don’t shock systole stance of the guidelines should be revisited.When initially introduced, it was based on poor studies, some of which were paediatric, where DC shocks don’t work, as the cause of arrest is respiratory, rather than cardiac.
 Of course these studies showed no benefit.
 This was a different population group!
 There has always been the fear of cardiac damage caused by shocking the asystole patient.
 Something that borders on absurdity.”You can’t kill dead!”
 This becomes very important when we know that a portion of asystole patients actually have coordinated cardiac activity on echo.
 I’ll go through some cases.

 - What about PEA?We know that a significant number of these patients have coordinated cardiac motion.
 What about the use of H’s and T’s?
 Surely there’s a better way.
 There is!

 - Let’s monitor the blood pressure…invasively.What’s measured can be altered.
 Let’s treat the blood pressure with increments of adrenaline, not buckets of it.
 I talk about the after-load effects as well as the effects in the stages of arrest.
-There is both a best dosing and a best timing for adrenaline.
+There is both the best dosing and the best timing for adrenaline.